 Within each component of the work, specific strategies will include:

 - Focusing on placement of ECD experts into pediatric practices, ECD-specific solutions for sustaining these ECD experts, policy & financing solutions/barriers, and ECD workforce needs aligned with opportunities identified by the Needs Assessment.

 - Ensuring that health equity and social and structural determinants of health are addressed, with a specific focus on the priority populations identified in the Needs Assessment, aligned with the OHA’s health equity definition, and identified using child health complexity data.

 - Ensuring strategic collection, distillation and/or use of data indicators that guide and inform. improvement efforts and are strategically aligned with local and state policy and payment reform opportunities and levers.

-Within the overarching structure, focused on increasing access and quality of ECD services across the PCPCHs, there are also two deeper tracks of work within each of the four primary care sites, specifically focused on training and supporting ECD expert(s) and the clinic staff who have care coordination responsibilities.
 Figure 2 provides a detailed description of the proposed Learning Collaborative structure and methodology, by time-period and key activities; the four primary care pilot sites will participate in these Learning Collaboratives beginning 2023.

 The overarching goals of the Learning Collaborative are to ensure data collection and analysis, training, and effective implementation supports that will ultimately lead to: